-Sources are listed in abbreviated form in each case record, but may be viewed in full detail in the Source Directory.
+Sources are often listed in abbreviated form in each case record, but may be viewed in full detail in the Source Directory.
 Primary sources are also referenced, but details such as name and contact information are not available to the public to protect the privacy of these sources.
-Requests from researchers, journalists, and human rights organizations for contact information will be honored on a need basis if authorization for disclosure is obtained.
+Requests from researchers, journalists, and human rights organizations for contact information will be honored on an individual need basis if authorization for disclosure is obtained.

 Classification of cases

-Occupations are reported in the case records as per standard Occupation categories of the Department of Labor of the United States.
+Occupations are reported in the case records as per standard occupation categories of the Department of Labor of the United States.